Rok at business gathering at a trade fair in Malabo, Equatorial Guinea

 Looking for business opportunities

-The main purpose to visit Equatorial Guinea was a trade show in the capital city Malabo where we exhibited our products in order to find local companies or government institutions to do business in the future.
-The show took place in a new trade fair and exhibition center.
+The main purpose of my trip to Equatorial Guinea was to attend a trade show in the capital city, Malabo.
+We exhibited our products there to find local companies or government institutions interested in doing business with us in the future.

 We soon realized that most of our well-prepared presentations, perfectly translated to Spanish, were not going to be appreciated by important government representatives, nor local businessmen.

-It actually seemed that anyone who had enough money and ingenuity to print economical business cards could become a businessman in Equatorial Guinea.
+It seemed that anyone with some money and the initiative to print cheap business cards could call themselves a businessman in Equatorial Guinea.

 Meeting at the Ministry of Internal Affairs

-I was disappointed with the outcome after the second day and asked the organizer to get more personalized meetings at the Ministry of Foreign Affairs or the Ministry of Internal Affairs to discuss possibilities about providing solutions for security documents and technology.
+I was disappointed with the outcome after the second day and asked the organizer to get more personalized meetings at the Ministry of Internal or Foreign Affairs.
+The main objective was to discuss possibilities about providing solutions for security documents and technology.

 We were scheduled to have a meeting at 2:00pm at the Ministry of Internal affairs, where the Minister himself was going to attend.
-I am fluent in Spanish and that was a big opportunity to talk to the decisionmaker, presenting him the necessity to upgrade their technology and the perfect solution for them.
+I am fluent in Spanish, which gave me a great opportunity to speak directly with the decision-maker.
+I wanted to explain why they should improve their technology and show them the best solution.

-We arrived to the Ministry 15 minutes before the scheduled time and were sat down in the reception of the Minister’s office.
-He was busy; employees, security guards, police officers and his secretary were coming in and out of his office.
+We arrived to the Ministry 15 minutes before the scheduled time and sat down in the reception of the Minister’s office.
+He was busy.
+The employees, security guards, police officers and his secretary were coming in and out of his office.

-There were guns and arms everywhere.
-Two of the guards were extremely exhausted and fell asleep right in front of me on a sofa.
+I spotted guns and arms everywhere.
+Two of the guards were extremely exhausted and fell asleep right in front of me.
 They were sleeping like babies on their duty in an extremely uncomfortable position for more than an hour.

 Every 30 minutes we asked when we were going to be received by the Minister.
-He never came out of the office, but his secretary kept saying it would take just a few minutes more.
+He never came out of the office.
+Nevertheless, his secretary kept saying it would take just a few minutes more.

-After two hours of waiting, all of a sudden, two security guards in front of me woke up, opened a metallic closet, took out machineguns, munitions, bombs and entered to the Minister office.
+After two hours of waiting, all of a sudden, two security guards in front of me woke up.
+They opened a metallic closet, took out machineguns, munitions, bombs and entered to the Minister office.

 The secretary assured us, that everything was going to be OK.
-I heard the Minister’s office being locked from inside, when suddenly the secretary and us were the only people around.
+I heard the Minister’s office being locked from inside.
+Suddenly the secretary and us were the only people around.

 Ten minutes later she grabbed her purse, put on sunglasses and started to walk out of the office saying:

-The Minister escaped through the back door with his bodyguards, everybody made a fool of us once again.
-We knew that our best opportunity was gone and there would be no meeting tomorrow – Saturday, since we were flying back home.
+The Minister escaped through the back door with his bodyguards.
+Everybody made a fool of us once again.
+We knew that our best opportunity was gone.
+There would be no meeting tomorrow – Saturday, since we were flying back home.

 It was Friday afternoon and we went to an upscale bar, Buddha Nights, the hottest gathering point for expats in Malabo.
-It was fun and sarcastic when explaining to our friends about the experience in the afternoon.
+It was funny and a bit sarcastic when we told our friends about what happened that afternoon.

-One day was dedicated to explore the island of Bioko.
-The whole group of businessmen and TV crew was squeezed into a bus.
-We had a stop at a nice beach, Playa de Alena, and a small waterfall.
-Most of attractions are actually in Malabo area.
+Most of the attractions are actually in Malabo area.
 The country is especially proud of new restaurants, stadium, luxury residential areas and other facilities that will host African Cup.

-The Regional Parliament of the Economic and Monetary Community of Central Africa (CEMAC) was officially inaugurated.
-We were invited to a formal session of CEMAC Parliament, which is composed of 30 deputies, five per member states, who were currently selected among national Parliamentarians.
-Apart from its representative role, the CEMAC Parliament oversights and controls, acts in advisor functions combined with a quite limited legislative role.
-Another institution for corrupted politicians with limited power and hardly any responsibility.
+During our visit, The Regional Parliament of the Economic and Monetary Community of Central Africa (CEMAC) was officially inaugurated.
+We were invited to a formal session of CEMAC Parliament.
+I learned that apart from its representative role, the CEMAC Parliament had quite limited legislative role.
+Maybe it’s just another institution for corrupted politicians with limited power and hardly any responsibility.

 This business trip will remain in my memory as one of the most unusual experiences of my career.
 It serves as a prime illustration of the unpredictability in Africa.